 Nothing is more joyous and rewarding than opening your heart and home to an adopted child.
 However, going through the adoption process in North Carolina can be complex and stressful.
-If you are considering a private adoption of a relative, step-child or a child that you have come to know through an adoption service, you will need help from a knowledgeable family law attorney.
+If you are considering a private adoption of a relative, step-child, or child that you have come to know through an adoption service, you will need help from a knowledgeable family law attorney.

 Surrogacy in North Carolina

 With today’s medical innovations, people who are unable to or who do not wish to personally conceive have many medical options available to them.
 North Carolina lacks clear laws for several of these situations, including surrogate mothers.
-Working with an experienced attorney from the very beginning of a surrogacy agreement will be critical in order to protect you and to achieve your goals.
+Working with an experienced attorney from the very beginning of a surrogacy agreement will be critical in order to protect you and achieve your goals.

 North Carolina Adoption Laws

 Many people fail to realize that they have only a limited time to prepare the notices and file the petition once a child has been placed in their care for a non-step-parent adoption.
 Also, a couple must be married for a certain period of time before a step-parent adoption can occur.
 North Carolina law also controls what kinds of payments are allowed in connection with an adoption.
 The goal is to protect adoptive parents from being taken advantage of by people who are basically trying to “sell” babies.